FeralAI/elitec_xinput_controller/README.md

 # Elite-C XInput Controller

 DIY XInput controller using an Elite-C microcontroller board.
-The Elite-C is mostly used for custom keyboards and flashing with QMK, but the ATMEGA32U4 and the 6 additional I/O pins make this a great target for a controller board that doesn't require shift registers or GPIO expanders.
+The Elite-C is mostly used for custom keyboards and flashing with QMK, but the ATmega32U4 and the 6 additional I/O pins make this a great target for a a complete XInput controller board that doesn't require shift registers or GPIO expanders.

 ## Pin Mapping